alabiibrahim/Real_Time_Fraud_Detection_System/README.md

 **XG-Boost classifier & SHAP (Step 2):**

-This part a machine learning model was built that score every transaction (0-1) incase of fraud probability.
-This model is trained on 5m historical transactions and validated 1.27m.
+This part a machine learning model was built that scores every transaction (0-1) incase of fraud probability.
+This model is trained on 5m historical transactions and validated on 1.27m.
 SHAP is added to tell the reason why a transaction was flagged.

+  - Feature Engineering (Training model for a ML output to undertsand): Raw transactions columns are not enough for a model to learn from, so a new feature was engineered to capture fraud anomalies.
+  - XG Boost is industry standard for fraud data cases because it handles class imbalance, and also easy to train on millions of rows.
+  - SHAP explains why a specific transaction is flagged.
+It shows then features that pushes the score up and by how much.

 **Feature Engineering (Step 3):**